 Our lasers are designed specifically for tattoo removal and come equipped with multiple wavelengths which are required to treat various colours in a tattoo.
 Different wavelengths of light are attracted to different pigments within a tattoo and in order to treat the vast array of colours specific wavelengths are required.
 For example, black and dark pigments most readily absorb a 1064nm wavelength.
 A 532nm wavelength is well absorbed by reds, browns, pinks and lighter colours.
 Greens and blues also require a specific wavelength which many devices have neglected to include.
 Both our Q-switch and Pico-second lasers have included a novel wavelength for dealing with these traditionally tough colours.
 Beware of polymer dye handpeices that claim to treat every colour of ink, they pass light through a dye which changes its wavelength but unfortunatley they use just 1/10th of the power of a solid state laser and are ineffective at treating any pigments.

-We accept all major forms of payment such as Cheque, Cash, Debit, VISA, and Mastercard.
-No Bitcoin yet
+We accept all major forms of payment such as Cash, Debit, VISA, and Mastercard.
+A 3% fee will be added for all card payments.
+No Bitcoin yet.

 Yes all of our technicians go through rigorous training to be certified with all of our equipment and the latest safety standards with the ASLMS.